fwin-dev/py.Lang/readme.md

 - `get_matching_elems_useOnce()` and `get_mismatching_elems_useOnce()`
   - These are the same as `get_matching_elems()` and `get_mismatching_elems()` except that they are generators instead of functions returning a list

-## An improved ArgParser

-In addition to the plethora of features in python's built in `ArgParser`, a few more are added in here:

-- Improved help formatting, similar to `man`
-- 3 way boolean (`True`, `False`, `None`)
-- Required named parameters - the built in ArgParser only supports required positional arguments and optional named parameters

-The new `ArgParser` uses the same interface as the old one, so see the built in `ArgParser` documentation.

-Example:

-	from Lang.ArgParser import ArgParser
-    parser = ArgParser(argument_default=None, add_help=True, description="Adds a user to a linux machine")
-    parser.add_argument("username")
-	parser.add_argument("-p", "--password", required=False, help="Prompt for password if this is not given") parser.add_argument("-H", "--create-home", type=Bool3Way, required=True,
-		help="Controls home directory creation for user.
-None uses the default behavior which varies between machines.") args = parser.parse_args()

 ## Poor man's debugger

 Several arguments are available here.
 See the source for more details.